awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 ## Amazon EKS Kubernetes release calendar<a name="kubernetes-release-calendar"></a>

 The following table shows important release and support dates to consider for each Kubernetes version\.
+Billing for extended support starts at the beginning of the day that the version reaches end of standard support\.

 **Note**
 Dates with only a month and a year are approximate and are updated with an exact date when it's known\.